 |Year||Median Household Income|

-More good news for your bank account: Wyoming residents enjoy one of the lowest sales tax rates of any state with a sales tax and the eighth lowest property tax rate in the nation on average.
+For example, let’s say you make $50,000 per year.
+This income will get you much further than it would for someone making the exact same amount of money in a state with a high income tax, like California or Minnesota.
+Though your salary is the same, your take-home pay in Wyoming is much higher.
+More good news for your bank account: Wyoming residents enjoy one of the lowest sales tax rates of any state with a sales tax and the 10th-lowest property tax rate in the nation on average.

 How You Can Affect Your Wyoming Paycheck

 If you're looking to hold onto more of the wages you are currently making, start by reviewing your Form W-4.
 You can choose to withhold an additional dollar amount from your paycheck, which will help you save on your tax bill come April each year.
 There's a line on the W-4 form that allows you to do this very easily.
 Simply enter the amount you want withheld from each paycheck.

 If you can afford it, consider putting more into an employer-sponsored retirement account like a 401(k) or 403(b).
 Increasing your contribution will help you reach your retirement savings goals and it will also help you lower how much you pay in taxes.
 Money that you contribute to a 401(k) or 403(b) comes out of your paycheck before taxes are applied, so you are actually lowering your taxable income.
 And while Wyoming doesn’t collect income taxes, you can still save on federal taxes.